ADVERTISEMENT

 The control panel provides direct access to all important functions: selecting sounds, setting the metronome or recording with the built-in recorder.
 Many other possibilities can be found via the FUNCTION button.

-Extensive equipment
+Extensive Equipment

 Thomann DP-32 - top view